Frequently Asked Questions

 - The Access to Research gives free, walk-in access to a wide range of academic articles and research in public libraries across the UK

-- On the back of a successful two year pilot (2014-16), the service has now formally been granted permission to continue in the future, subject to annual review.
+- On the back of a successful two year pilot (2014-16), the service has now formally been granted permission to continue in the future

 - Subjects include art, architecture, business, engineering, history, languages, politics, philosophy, mathematics and the sciences